 In addition to Centurion Lounges, there are also a handful of lounges around the world that are operated under the American Express banner, but are not part of the Centurion Lounge network.

-The Pontus lounge in Stockholm was quite memorable in particular, since it offered a generous complimentary à la carte dining option to lounge guests, despite being housed in a makeshift partitioned-off area within an airport restaurant.
+The Pontus in the Air Lounge in Stockholm is quite memorable in particular, since it offers a generous complimentary à la carte dining option to lounge guests, despite being housed in a makeshift partitioned-off area within an airport restaurant.

-Meanwhile, I recall that the Buenos Aires Amex lounge had ice-cream sandwiches as well as plenty of liquor, but it didn’t have any hot food.
-So, we left in favour of the Star Alliance Lounge next door, which was also available on Priority Pass.
+Meanwhile, the Buenos Aires Amex lounge has ice-cream sandwiches as well as plenty of liquor, but it doesn’t have any hot food.
+So, you may want to choose the Star Alliance Lounge next door, which was also available on Priority Pass, for a better experience.

 Platinum and Business Platinum cardholders are allowed to bring at least one guest into the international American Express lounges – the exact guest policy varies from location to location.

 For example, while the Stockholm location allows one guest only, the Buenos Aires lounge actually allows one complimentary guest plus any children under the age of 16.

 American Express Platinum cardholders enjoy complimentary access to Delta Sky Clubs when in possession of a same-day boarding pass with Delta Air Lines.
 However, as of January 1, 2024, you won’t get access if you’re travelling on a Basic Economy (E) ticket.

 They generally offer some light snacks, beverages, and lighter food options, as well as TV, newspapers and magazines, and free Wi-Fi.
 In general, Delta Sky Clubs aren’t going to blow your socks off, but are pleasant enough places to kill some time before your flight.